 Are anglers permitted to swap dates with other successful entrants?

-YES!
-Bristol Water will permit anglers to swap purchased tickets with other SUCCESSFUL APPLICANTS provided Bristol Water fisheries are informed of this change within 72 hours of the date they are due to fish.
+Yes!
+We will permit anglers to swap purchased tickets with other SUCCESSFUL APPLICANTS provided we are informed of this change within 72 hours of the date they are due to fish.
 Tickets cannot be purchased via proxy and the named permit holder must fish on the dates they have booked.
 Failure to comply with this rule may result in a ban from fishing at our waters.

 Yes, you are applying and paying for a full day’s boat fishing.
-Bristol Water permit you to bring a fishing partner on any ticket you are successful in purchasing.
+We permit you to bring a fishing partner on any ticket you are successful in purchasing.

 Can I bring my own net, mat, anchor and drogue to the water?

-For more information on pike welfare fish handling and best practices can be found HERE
+Read more information on Pike welfare and best practices.